Meet the Team

 The Instructional Leadership Team includes respected members from universities, public schools, and community colleges

-Taught high school physics for 10 years teaching all levels of high school Physics; an adjunct at Collin College and Texas A&M University-Commerce
+Taught high school physics for 10 years teaching all levels of high school Physics; currently at Texas A&M University

-A National Board-Certified high school physics teacher for 25 years with a PhD in Curriculum and Instruction, formerly nuclear engineer
+A National Board-Certified high school physics teacher for over 25 years with a PhD in Curriculum and Instruction, formerly nuclear engineer

 Recently retired after teaching 44 years at Great Falls HS.
-Currently AAPT President and adjunct at Great Falls MSU college.
+Former AAPT President and currently adjunct at Great Falls MSU college.